 MUS M502 Composers: Variable Topics (3 cr.)
-P: T508 Written Music Theory Review for Graduate Students, and M541 Music History Review for Graduate Students I or M542 Music History Review for Graduate Students II as appropriate, or equivalents.
+P: M501 Proseminar in Music History and Literature and T508 Written Music Theory Review for Graduate Students, or equivalents.
 Life and works of representative composers in the cultural and historical context of their eras; emphasis on the development of individual style through analysis of characteristic works.
 May be repeated for different composers only.

 MUS M510 Topics in Music Literature (3 cr.)
-P: T508 Written Music Theory Review for Graduate Students, and M541 Music History Review for Graduate Students I or M542 Music History Review for Graduate Students II as appropriate, or equivalents.
-Inquiry into selected aspects of music literature and history related to specific repertories, genres, styles, performance practices/traditions, historiography, or criticism.
+P: M501 Proseminar in Music History and Literature and T508 Written Music Theory Review for Graduate Students, or equivalents.
+Inquiry into selected aspects of music literature and history related to specific repertories, genres, styles, performance practices/ traditions, historiography, or criticism.
 Research project required.
 May be repeated for different topics only.

 MUS M525 Survey of Operatic Literature (3 cr.)
-P: T508 Written Music Theory Review for Graduate Students, M541 Music History Review for Graduate Students I and M542 Music History Review for Graduate Students II, or equivalents.
+P: M501 Proseminar in Music History and Literature and T508 Written Music Theory Review for Graduate Students, or equivalents.
 Emphasis on the eighteenth and nineteenth centuries.

 MUS M527 Symphonic Literature (3 cr.)
-P: T508 Written Music Theory Review for Graduate Students and M542 Music History Review for Graduate Students II, or equivalents.
+P: M501 Proseminar in Music History and Literature and T508 Written Music Theory Review for Graduate Students, or equivalents.
 Orchestral music of the eighteenth and nineteenth centuries.

 MUS M528 Chamber Music Literature (3 cr.)
-P: T508 Written Music Theory Review for Graduate Students and M542 Music History Review for Graduate Students II, or equivalents.
+P: M501 Proseminar in Music History and Literature and T508 Written Music Theory Review for Graduate Students, or equivalents.
 Emphasis on eighteenth and nineteenth centuries.